Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 Other options are available, and they are described in the function <em>parseArguments</em> of the file <em>scm.py</em>

 <h1> Short description of the class structure </h1>

+This section provide a brief overview of the class structur that model each optimization method provided in the paper.

 <h2> Large MILP based on a scenario tree  </h2>